peteroupc/peteroupc.github.io/randomfunc.md

 After creating the simulated data sets, one or more statistics, such as the mean, are calculated for each simulated data set as well as the original data set, then the statistics for the simulated data sets are compared with those of the original (such comparisons are outside the scope of this document).

-Randomization also occurs in numerical estimation.
+Randomization also occurs in some estimation tasks.

 - [**Monte Carlo integration**](https://en.wikipedia.org/wiki/Monte_Carlo_integration) uses randomization to estimate a multidimensional integral.
 It involves evaluating a function at N random points in the domain.
 The estimated integral is the volume of the domain times the mean of those N points, and the error in the estimate is that volume times the square root of the (bias-corrected sample) variance of the N points (see the appendix).
 Often [**low-discrepancy sequences**](#Low_Discrepancy_Sequences) provide the "random" numbers to sample the function more efficiently.
 - The **expectation value** of a random process or sampling distribution can be estimated by generating many random numbers according to that process or distribution, applying a function to those numbers, then calculating the mean of the results.
 (For example, if that function is `pow(x, n)`, the expectation value estimated is the `n`th raw moment, or mean of `n`th powers.
-A mean calculation function is found in the appendix.)
+A mean calculation method is found in the appendix.)

 <a id=A_Note_on_Sorting_Random_Numbers></a>
 ### A Note on Sorting Random Numbers